Our vision with Herefish is to automate busy work across the recruiting cycle, and Semantic Job Match is another step toward fulfilling that vision.

 As outlined above, most of the usage of the Semantic Matching will happen automatically as part of a workflow.
 However, especially as you are just starting out, we'd recommend you review some of the matches using your data.
 To do that, you can take the following steps:

 Click on "contacts" to run a candidate search OR search for a known candidate in the search to get to their detail page. -- For this, we suggest using a real candidate, rather than a test contact.
 We look at many data points that won't be accurate for someone who is just there as a test candidate.

 Scroll down to the "Semantic Jobs Match" section of the candidate's profile.

 You will see the top 5 roles based on our Semantic Matching Model.
-If you were to merge the top jobs into an email, these are the ones we would include for that candidate.
+If you were to add Dynamic Job Links to your emails, these are the ones we would include for that candidate.

 Some key points to remember, each time you view the candidate's page or we send a message, we determine the best jobs at that time, based on the jobs that match your list when you set up Semantic Matching.
 This means that the matches are always changing depending on changes to the candidate or open jobs that match your rules.

 Can Semantic Match find the best candidates for newly opened roles?

 This is the first release of Semantic Job Match, helping recruiters match jobs to candidates.
 It is our intention to extend the functionality to match candidates to jobs along with additional capabilities in future releases.
 This current functionality is an important step in that progression, it allows our matching model to get more real-life feedback based on how candidates interact with the jobs they are sent and the success rate for jobs that we've matched.

 What data does Herefish consider when matching?